Relevant Publications

 Retained hemothorax is common with standard chest drainage; frequently requires secondary interventions (e.g., lytics, VATS); and is associated with greater hospital length of stay and increased hospital costs.

-Zambetti et al. (2022): Patients requiring VATS for retained hemothorax had similarly long hospital LOS (14 days) and ICU LOS (4 days) as found by Prakash 2020.
+Zambetti 2022.
+Patients requiring VATS for retained hemothorax had similarly long hospital LOS (14 days) and ICU LOS (4 days) as found by Prakash 2020.

 Thoracic irrigation with CLR is associated with decreased odds of retained hemothorax requiring secondary intervention; fewer chest tube days; and zero safety events.

-Carver et al. (TBD): For CLR irrigated patients, the odds of requiring a secondary intervention for retained hemothorax (e.g., VATS) was 80% lower than non-irrigated patients (Odds Ratio 0.20, p<0.001).
+Carver (TBD).
+For CLR irrigated patients, the odds of requiring a secondary intervention for retained hemothorax (e.g., VATS) was 80% lower than non-irrigated patients (Odds Ratio 0.20, p<0.001).
 CLR irrigated patients required 2 fewer chest tube days.
 Over 100 patients irrigated with CLR with zero safety events (e.g., no increased bleeding, no increased empyema).

 Thoracic irrigation for hemothorax management is guideline-supported and associated with a decreased rate of retained hemothorax requiring secondary intervention, shorter hospital length of stay, and lower hospital charges.